liweiyap/narradir-android/README.md

 ## Important note

 The source code may ___not___ be reproduced without citation.
-If, for whatever reason, one decides to download the source code and build it himself/herself, please note that the code will ___not___ run because the raw resource MP3 file for the [crickets](https://soundbible.com/295-Summer-Crickets-Chirping.html) background sound is missing.
+If, for whatever reason, one decides to download the source code and build it himself/herself, please note that there will be a build error because the raw resource MP3 file for the [crickets](https://soundbible.com/295-Summer-Crickets-Chirping.html) background sound is missing.
 I am not permitted to upload it because it is licensed for personal use only.

 ## Why the name _Narradir_?